-Most dental practices are switching from the conventional PFM crowns and moving towards the use of zirconia for creating fixed dental restorations.
-Because zirconia crowns and bridges possess excellent esthetics and are virtually indestructible, zirconia is becoming the most popular material for making dental crowns and other restorations.
+Most dental practices are switching from conventional PFM crowns and moving towards the use of zirconia for creating fixed dental restorations.
+Because zirconia restorations possess excellent aesthetics and are virtually indestructible, zirconia is becoming the most popular material for fabricating dental restorations.

 Solid or Layered Zirconia?

-Solid zirconia, or “monolithic zirconia,” is opaque, which is why it’s generally recommended for posterior crowns.
-Solid zirconia contains more stabilizers than high translucent zirconia, making it more durable to withstand forceful chewing and grinding.
+Solid zirconia, or “monolithic zirconia,” is opaque, so it’s generally recommended for posterior crowns.
+Solid zirconia contains more stabilizers than high translucent zirconia, making it more durable to withstand the forces of mastication.
 This material is particularly suitable for patients who may grind their teeth.
-Only minimal clearance is required for this type of restoration, and there is low wear on opposing teeth.
-Solid zirconia is also very effective for masking highly discolored dental preps, specifically those that have darkened due to previous dental treatments, such as a post and core or a restored dental implant.
+Only minimal clearance is required for this type of restoration, and there is low wear on the opposing teeth.
+Solid zirconia is also very effective for masking highly discolored dental preps, specifically those that have darkened due to previous dental treatments, such as a post and core or an implant-supported restoration.

-Layered zirconia is more translucent and opalescent, but unlike solid zirconia, it is especially suitable for anterior crowns.
+Layered zirconia is more translucent and opalescent, but it is especially suitable for anterior crowns, unlike solid zirconia.
 Although generally used for anterior crowns, layered zirconia may also be used for posterior crowns if there is sufficient clearance.
 When done skillfully, the very best aesthetic results can be achieved.
-Both solid and layered zirconia crowns have a strength and consistency that is comparable with traditional PFM restorations, yet they provide far superior aesthetics.
+Both solid and layered zirconia crowns have strength and consistency comparable with traditional PFM restorations, yet they provide far superior aesthetics.

-The product is 100% metal-free, a feature that prevents gingival darkening and removes the possibility of exposing metallic margins if gum recession begins.
-They are naturally esthetic, transmit the color of adjacent teeth, and can be matched to any shade, making high-translucent zirconia suitable for bridges up to 3 units in length.
+The product is 100% metal-free, which prevents gingival darkening and removes the possibility of exposing metallic margins if gingival recession begins.
+They are naturally aesthetic, transmit the color of adjacent teeth, and can be matched to any shade, making high-translucent zirconia suitable for bridges up to 3 units in length.

 Using Zirconia HT can save your patients more than three hours since there is no need for shading liquids or drying time.
-Due to its inherent natural fluorescence in any lighting condition—whether daylight, sunshine or black light—restorations will always look natural.
-No special fluorescent glaze is required.
+Due to its inherent natural fluorescence in any lighting condition—whether daylight, sunshine, or black light—restorations will always look natural.
+No unique fluorescent glaze is required.

-The high biocompatibility of zirconia will not cause allergies in patients who have allergic reactions to PFM restorations.
-Quite a few dental patients are allergic to the alloys used for the fabrication of PFM crowns.
-If you have a patient who faces these allergies, this is a sign that zirconia should be used when making restorations.
-In fact, zirconia possesses excellent biocompatibility, making the crowns and bridges prepared from zirconia extremely safe for clinical use inside the mouth.
+The high biocompatibility of zirconia will not cause an allergic reaction in patients who have sensitivities to PFM restorations.
+Quite a few dental patients are allergic to the alloys used to fabric PFM crowns.
+If you have a patient who faces these allergies, this is an indication that zirconia should be used when making restorations.
+Zirconia possesses excellent biocompatibility, making the crowns and bridges prepared from zirconia highly safe for clinical use.

-Due to a wide variety of factors including chemical composition and processing requirements, there are many ways zirconia can be manufactured to suit the needs of the patient.
-This customization minimizes the margin for error and ensures excellent fit for each individual.
+- Due to a wide variety of factors, including chemical composition and processing requirements, there are many ways zirconia can be manufactured to suit the needs of the patient.
+This customization minimizes the margin for error and ensures an excellent fit for each individual.

-Zirconia is metal-free, which prevents darkening around the gingival area.
-This eliminates the possibility of metal margins becoming exposed due to gum recession.
+- Zirconia is metal-free, preventing darkening around the gingival margin in patients with thin biotypes.
+This eliminates the possibility of metal margins becoming exposed due to gingival recession.

-The translucent nature of this material can transmit the color of adjacent teeth and it is manufactured in a wide variety of shades, making it easy to accurately match the color of the patient’s natural teeth.
+- The translucent nature of this material can transmit the color of adjacent teeth, and it is manufactured in a wide variety of shades, making it easy to match the color of the patient’s natural teeth accurately.

-Using computer-aided design and manufacturing processes provide patients with a precise fit, reducing the chair-side time required for adjusting and cementing these restorations.
+- Computer-aided design and manufacturing processes provide patients with a precise fit, thus reducing the chairtime required to adjust and cement these restorations.

-Zirconia crowns are comfortable for patients, as they do not transmit hot and cold in the same way as conventional PFMs.
+- Zirconia crowns are comfortable for patients as they do not transmit hot and cold like conventional PFMs.

 Please be reminded that our experienced technical team is here to assist you should you wish to discuss a case in more detail.